MicrosoftDocs/azure-devops-docs/docs/user-guide/about-azure-devops-services-tfs.md

 - Improved connectivity with remote sites
 - A transition from capital expenditures (servers and the like) to operational expenditures (subscriptions).

-To determine which offering&mdash;cloud or on-premises&mdash;meets your needs, consider the fundamental differences, as well as the differences in specific feature areas between Azure DevOps Services and Azure DevOps Server.
+To determine which offering&mdash;cloud or on-premises&mdash;meets your needs, consider the key differences, as well as the differences in specific feature areas between Azure DevOps Services and Azure DevOps Server.

 **Fundamental differences between Azure DevOps Services and Azure DevOps Server**